VPNL/TemporalChannels/README.md

         4. `‘2ch-pow-rect’` — sustained with CTS-p and rectified transient channels
         5. `‘2ch-exp-quad’` — sustained with adaptation and quadratic transient channels
         6. `‘2ch-exp-rect’` — sustained with adaptation and rectified transient channels
-        7. `‘2ch-exp-sig’` — sustained with adaptation and transient with sigmoid nonlinearity (A+S model)
+        7. `‘2ch-exp-sig’` — sustained with adaptation and transient with sigmoid nonlinearity (A+S)
-    4. Three-channel models (solved with optimized time/compression parameters)
-        1. `‘3ch-lin-quad-exp’` — linear sustained, quadratic transient, and persistent channels
-        2. `‘3ch-lin-rect-exp’` — linear sustained, rectified transient, and persistent channels
-        3. `‘3ch-pow-quad-exp’` — sustained with CTS-p, quadratic transient, and persistent channels
-        4. `‘3ch-pow-rect-exp’` — sustained with CTS-p, rectified transient, and persistent channels
-        5. `‘3ch-exp-quad-exp’` — sustained with adaptation, quadratic transient, and persistent channels
-        6. `‘3ch-exp-rect-exp’` — sustained with adaptation, rectified transient, and persistent channels

 3. *fit_exps* — which experiment/s to use for fitting the model (e.g., `{'Exp1' 'Exp2'}`) with experiment names matching the stems of filenames in the session Stimuli directories (`~/TemporalChannels/data/*/Stimuli/`).

 4. *val_exps* — optional argument specifying which experiment/s to use for validating the model (e.g., `{'Exp3' 'Exp4'}`).
 To assess validation accuracy independently for multiple experiments or sets of experiments, you can also pass a 2D cell array with different validation sets in different rows (e.g., passing `{'Exp3'; 'Exp4'}` calculates validation accuracy for each experiment individually).

+5. *optim_proc* — optional argument specifying which optimization procedure to use (0 = no optimization, 1 = fmincon, 2 = custom two stage).

 #### Outputs